What these books teach

 To foster relationships

 How people turned their relationships in business and politics around.
-The art of grooming honestly.
+The art of finding common ground honestly.

 A timeless guide to building relationships through empathy, respect, and effective communication.
 Teaches principles for influencing others positively without manipulation.